-Since I was not hungry, I left to watch the attempts of the yawning morning sun to wake the inhabitants of the village.
+Since I wasn't hungry, I left to watch the attempts of the yawning morning sun to wake the inhabitants of the village.
 I had taken off my shoes and the soles of my feet were starting to feel the heat of the burning ground that was covered in pine needles.
 I preferred to sit down in the shade of an old olive tree to wiggle my toes.

-Absent-mindedly I took a couple of deep breaths and looked around.
+Absentmindedly I took a couple of deep breaths and looked around.
 I thoroughly enjoyed just taking it easy.

 Some lonely donkeys were braying far away and, as in so many of the small villages, here were two minarets from where the messages of Allah were spread five times a day.
 Three huge birds of prey were starting their silent upward circling high in the sky on the lookout for rats and wild rabbits.

-Here and there scrawny farmers appeared in the small fields for yet another long day of hard work.
-Behind them came rickety horse-drawn carts loaded with tools and after them the rest of the family.
-Everybody joined in.
-School would have to wait.
+Here and there scrawny farmers appeared in the small fields